Ex-FBI leader Andrew McCabe wins back pension in Justice Dept. settlement after he was fired under Trump

 After McCabe’s retirement plans were reported in December 2017, Trump tweeted, “FBI Deputy Director Andrew McCabe is racing the clock to retire with full benefits.
 90 days to go?!!!”

-When McCabe was fired, Trump called it a “great day for Democracy,” and suggested he should be charged with a crime.
+When McCabe was fired, Trump called it a “great day for Democracy” and suggested he should be charged with a crime.

 The Justice Department’s inspector general’s office did refer McCabe’s case to federal prosecutors for a 2016 media leak regarding FBI investigations of Hillary Clinton.

-McCabe has long asserted that he did nothing wrong, saying that Trump pressured then-Attorney General Jeff Sessions to remove him as part of a plot by Trump to remove those who were not politically loyal to him.
+McCabe has long asserted that he did nothing wrong, saying that Trump pressured Sessions to remove him as part of a plot by Trump to remove those who were not politically loyal to him.

 “It was Trump’s unconstitutional plan and scheme to discredit and remove DOJ and FBI employees who were deemed to be his partisan opponents,” his lawsuit asserted, adding that McCabe’s firing “was a critical element of Trump’s plan and scheme.”